**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Sometimes DIY projects are a little bit of a gamble, not knowing if they’re going to turn out or not.
 I especially feel that way with spray paint projects because I usually goof them up by being too impatient.

-However, this time, I’m so happy with how they turned out!
+However, this time, I’m so happy with how the DIY fall pumpkins and gourds turned out!

-Not bad for $5 in pumpkins and gourds, plus paint and a napping baby to let me craft!
+Not bad for $5 at the dollar store, plus paint and a napping baby to let me craft!

 – If you liked this post, I would love if you would share it on Pinterest or Facebook.
 Thanks & xo! –